Finn Wolfhard: 2017–2021: Further success and recognition

 In January 2020, Wolfhard portrayed Miles in the supernatural horror film The Turning, an adaptation of Henry James' novella The Turn of the Screw, and co-starred in the anthology film Omniboat: A Fast Boat Fantasia (2020).
 Wolfhard then starred in the Jeremy Schaulin-Rioux–directed short film, Rules for Werewolves (2020), based on playwright and novelist Kirk Lynn's adapted screenplay from his debut novel, which is set to become a feature-length film with Wolfhard attached to star.

-He lent his voice to two Adult Swim productions: the animated special, Smiling Friends and the animated series JJ Villard's Fairy Tales as Boypunzel, a gender-swapped version of Rapunzel.
+He lent his voice to two Adult Swim productions: the animated series, Smiling Friends and the animated series JJ Villard's Fairy Tales as Boypunzel, a gender-swapped version of Rapunzel.
 Wolfhard joined the Jason Reitman–directed comedy miniseries Home Movie: The Princess Bride, which raised money for World Central Kitchen, and performed a live reading of The Princess Brides script, as the Grandson, for a Democratic Party of Wisconsin charity event in September 2020.

 At the age of 17, Wolfhard made his directorial debut with the comedy short film, Night Shifts (2020).
 He released the film on YouTube the following year.
 Wolfhard co-starred in the Audible Original, When You Finish Saving the World (2020), written by Jesse Eisenberg.
 He narrates Ziggy Katz, a 15-year-old boy recording audio sessions to a futuristic bot therapist.
 The audiobook was adapted by Eisenberg into the comedy-drama film When You Finish Saving the World (2022), with Julianne Moore and Wolfhard starring as mother and son.
 In July 2020, it was announced that Wolfhard and his brother Nick would be headlining the voice cast of sci-fi animated series NEW-GEN, playing twin brothers.
 Wolfhard was included in Forbes 30 Under 30 class of 2020 in the field of Hollywood and entertainment.

 Wolfhard co-starred with Carrie Coon in Jason Reitman's Ghostbusters: Afterlife (2021), playing the son of Coon's single mother.
 He was cast alongside Willem Dafoe, Emily Watson, and Helena Zengel in A24's fantasy epic The Legend of Ochi, directed by Isaiah Saxon.
 In November 2021, he announced that he is working on directing a feature-length film, Hell of a Summer.
-Wolfhard also joined Guillermo del Toro's stop-motion animated musical film Pinocchio (2022).
+In 2022, Wolfhard joined Guillermo del Toro's stop-motion animated musical film Pinocchio.